Review: Citroen C5 Aircross (2019)

-The C5 Aircross is the kind of car you can spend hours in and feel fairly refreshed at the end of the journey.
-You sit high up - great for providing a good view of the road ahead - and the seats feature extra padding to reduce aches and pains.
+You can spend hundreds of miles in a C5 Aircross yet still feel fairly refreshed at the end of the journey.
+You sit high up, which is great for providing a good view of the road ahead, and the seats feature extra padding to reduce aches and pains.

 It's very pleasant in the back, too.
 There are three individual seats with room for three adults, if needs be.
 You can slide them back should you need more legroom, and there's plenty of headroom even for the tallest of passengers.
 The windows are big, too - great for reducing the chances of travel sickness.

 There's a big boot with a wide access, although there is the usual lip for hoisting bulky items over.
 If you need more space, the rear seats can be dropped individually.
 It's very easy to do so and they fold pretty flat, leaving loads of room for carrying large items.